-Oh gross, what was that green stuff you just coughed up?
-That can’t be good for you.
-Technically, it’s mucous, but when mucous becomes congealed and visible it is considered phlegm, the product of your mucous membranes attempting to fight an infection of sorts–and it is good for you.
+Coughing up a bunch of green gunk probably can’t be good for you.
+Technically, it’s mucus, but when mucus becomes congealed, visible, and disgustingly out of the body, it is considered phlegm, the product of your mucous membranes attempting to fight an infection of sorts–and it is good for you.
 Phlegm is differentiated from other mucous in that it comes from the lungs rather than from the nasal passages; though, post nasal drip, a common symptom of colds, flus, sinusitis, and inhaling other irritants is often the cause of a phlegm like build up.

 Blood in Phlegm

 If you’re seeing blood streaks in your phlegm, it could be a sign of serious bronchial infection, tuberculosis, or even lung cancer.
 Sufferers of lung cancer and tuberculosis often describe the presence of blood in their phlegm (or sputum) as resembling coffee grounds.
 You must seek immediate medical attention if you’re coughing up blood.

 Are you a smoker?
 If so, it’s obvious that to get rid of phlegm you’ll need to quit smoking.
 Lung and bronchial infections are common enough, but they are even more common in people who smoke regularly.
 If you are cough up brown or grayish phlegm, it’s your body trying to tell you you’re smoking too much.
 Do yourself a favor and quit smoking now before you start seeing the inevitable streaks of blood in your phlegm that preclude a diagnosis of lung cancer.